 Digital Garage is somewhat of a heavyweight in the startup ecosystem, and was responsible for bringing both Twitter and LinkedIn to the Japanese market.
 The firm is also an original LP (Limited Partner) in the Nordic VC byFounders.

 With a focus on Fintech and data, this company is especially interested in the rapid development of Nordic societies towards cashless economies and the Nordic approach to public data.
-Thus, the team has worked with MyData in Finland to learn about the best infrastructures ethically using personal data.
+Thus, the team has worked with a startup in Finland to learn about the best infrastructures ethically using personal data.

 While not a traditional accelerator, Digital Garage looks to nurture businesses moving into the Japanese market through a collaborative partnership.